pengzhengyi/Streamlined/README.md

 ## Install

-Steamlined can be installed by running:
+Streamlined can be installed by running:

 ```bash
 pip install streamlined